-Prerequisite: BIOL 3200 The study of the molecular nature of eukaryotic genomes, with emphasis on biotechnology.
+Prerequisite: Admission into the graduate program or permissin of the instructor.
+The study of the molecular nature of eukaryotic genomes, with emphasis on biotechnology.
 The lecture will focus on using modern molecular genetic techniques as a means to understand complex eukaryotic genomes.
 Emphasis will be placed on reading current, relevant scientific literature.
 The laboratory will involve hands-on experience in which the student will learn the latest technology of molecular genetic analysis and manipulation.